Choice one: Plant grass seed and wait. And wait. Aaaand wait.

 Sod is better if you have soil erosion problems on your property when it rains.
 It’s already thick and healthy, and no soil is exposed.

 Seed can easily wash away in a downpour.

-Sod can be installed most of the year, except for the hottest summer months.
+Sod can be installed in Orlando most of the year, except for the hottest summer months.
 There’s a smaller window for planting seed.